OpenSpace/OpenSpace/support/types/README.md

 Paste your schema into the tool to:

   - Verify that it produces the expected TypeScript types
-  - Catch structrural issues early
+  - Catch structural issues early
   - Ensure `topicPayload` and `data` map correctly to the API

 ## General Conventions